uhuruos/CloverOS/FAQ.md

 sudo sh -c 'echo \"blacklist nouveau\" >> /etc/modprobe.d/blacklist.conf'
 ```

-## Starting X automatically after login
-Edit `~/.bash_profile`

-Comment out

-`read -erp "Start X? [y/n] " -n 1 choice`

-And add in

-`choice=y`

 ## Firefox and Pulseaudio
-Firefox 57 on CloverOS works with ALSA.
+Firefox 57 still works with ALSA.
 If this changes, it will be built with apulse.

 ## Gentoo is a distro that's only good for servers
 Gentoo is a meta-distro.
 You can make any distro you want out of it.